Calvert Jones

 Calvert Richard Jones, Lady Brewster, Mrs. Jones, Sir David Brewster and Miss Parnell (seated).

 Calvert Richard Jones (4 December 1804 - 7 November 1877) was a Welsh mathematician and painter, best known for his seascapes.

 Life and work

 Jones belonged to a wealthy Swansea family.
 He was educated at Eton and Oriel College, Oxford, and was rector of Loughor.
 He was a friend of both John Dillwyn Llewelyn and Christopher Rice Mansel Talbot, and thus moved in the same circles as Henry Fox Talbot.
-Jones is credited with having taken the first photograph in Wales, a daguerrotype of Margam Castle, in 1841, but he did not take up photography as a regular occupation.
+Jones is credited with having taken the first photograph in Wales, a daguerreotype of Margam Castle, in 1841, but he did not take up photography as a regular occupation.
 During the 1840s and 1850s, however, he took many photographs of the Swansea area, and travelled with his camera in France, Italy and Malta.
 He also developed his own technique for taking panoramic photographs by overlapping images.